Frequently Asked Questions

 The only scan that specifically looks for anomalies is the conventional scan performed by the NHS at around 20 weeks into your pregnancy.
 Your 4D scan is a self-elective, non-diagnostic scan.

-It is important to note that your scan with us is a social scan only and that finding anomalies is not the primary purpose.
+It is important to note that your scan with us is strictly non-diagnostic and that finding anomalies is not the primary purpose.
 If an anomaly is later found that was not originally spotted during your scan with us, we cannot be held responsible.

 However, we believe it would be remiss of us to not take the opportunity to check on your baby’s development, so we include a wellbeing scan with every appointment.
 This scan is not as comprehensive as the 20-week scan and should not be considered a replacement.
 We will check certain vital signs, such as the baby’s position, movement, heartbeat and sometimes measurements.